kitnil/guix-artwork/website/posts/use-stock-ssh-agent-everywhere.md

 manual](https://www.gnu.org/software/guile/manual/html_node/List-Constructors.html#index-cons_002a).

 Now the question is: what should `my-gnome-desktop-configuration` be?
-Well, if we examine [the docstring for this record type in the Guix source](https://git.savannah.gnu.org/cgit/guix.git/tree/gnu/services/desktop.scm?id=263c9941a1e523b360ca9f42d1ed6b11e6e6e285#n799), we see the following:
+Well, if we examine [the definition of this record type in the Guix source](https://git.savannah.gnu.org/cgit/guix.git/tree/gnu/services/desktop.scm?id=263c9941a1e523b360ca9f42d1ed6b11e6e6e285#n799), we see the following: